maxvfischer/DIY-CNC-machine/README.md

 ##### Z-axis

-The non-geared NEMA17 motor used for the Z-axis did have a removable cable, in contrast to the 1:19 geared NEMA17 motors that had fixed cables.

-The cables were connected to the NEMA17 motor and the connection on the other end was cut of using a scissor.
+The non-geared NEMA17 motor used for the Z-axis had a removable cable, in contrast to the 1:19 geared NEMA17 motors that had non-removable cables.
+The first step was therefore to connect the cables to the NEMA17 motor and cut of the connector on the other side using a scissor.
 Otherwise, the same procedure was followed as for the other motors.

+The extended cables of the Z-axis stepper motor was cut at a length so that they reached through the X-axis cable chain and through the Y-axis cable chain to the front of the CNC machine.

 ![solder_steppers_z_axis_1.jpg](./images/build/frame/solder_steppers_z_axis_1.jpg)